yhshi26/University-Notes/2021-2022/Semester 2/MDSA20180 - Cardiac Biology/L8 Cardiac action potential: the pacemaker cell.md

 - Parasympathetic effects are rapid via K~ACh~ and degradation of ACh by cholinesterase

 #### Autonomic nervous system control of heart rate
+- Pink line is sarcolemma, there are beta-1 receptors, muscarinic (M2) receptors and various channels
 1. ![](https://i.imgur.com/VUPOHbj.png =250x)
 2. ![](https://i.imgur.com/6NoWUof.png =250x)
+- AC is a membrane bound enzyme called adenylyl cyclase
+    - AC is  activated by a stimulatory G protein (Gs) when beta-1 receptors are occupied
+    - AC is inhibited by inhibitory G protein (Gi) when M2 is occupied
+        - M2 occupation leads to K~ACh~ activation by Gi protein (actually, dissociation of Gi subunits generates subunits that inhibit AC while other subunits activate K~ACh~ which means that Gi dissociation has two effects)
+- AC catalyses conversion of ATP into cAMP which, in turn, opens F-type channels which increases HR (remember  that   funny channels are also referred to as cyclic nucleotide activated  channels)
+    - cAMP also activates a protein called protein kinase A  (PKA) which then phosphorylates and opens (i.e. increased open state probability) L-type Ca^2+^ channels and K~v~ channels thereby speeding up rising and falling phases of AP
+- ACh binding to M2 inhibits AC thereby opposing the effects of beta-1 stimulation and decreases HR
+    - AC activity therefore reflects a balance of competing effects of sympathetic and parasympathetic nerves
+- In addition, K~ACh~ are opened via M2 activation of inhibitory G protein

 ## Summary
 - Magnitude, direction and timing of Na^+^, K^+^ and Ca^2+^ currents determine pacemaker potential and form of action potential